mayuraitavadekar/data-structures-and-algorithms/README.md

   - [x] [Abstract methods in JAVA](https://www.youtube.com/watch?v=_MeavQdZU_g)
   - [x] [Interface in Java](https://www.youtube.com/results?search_query=smartherd+java+interface)

+- Principles of recursion
+  1. always check if the input is null or not

+  2. or asks multiple questions at a time.
+If result of first question is true, it stops asking question and returns true. otherwise it

+  3. if asks question over some conditions.
+If those conditions are false.
+Then following questions are asked in else.

+  4. always change atleast one argument while recurring.
+It must be changed to be closer to termination.
+The changing argument must be tested in termination condition.

+  5.	recursin on		base case
+	    array			size
+      string			string length
+      number			num == 0 or num == 1
+      tree			root == null, root.left == null, root.right == null

+  6. simplify only after function is correct
+  7. Recur on the subparts that are of the same nature:
+	  • On the sublists of a list.
+	  • On the substrings of string

+  8. Abstract common pattern with new function

 ## About This Repository

 1. JavaScript programs are written for personal understanding of language.
 I do not recommend anyone to write data structures in JavaScript.